-Comprised of 28 reusable plastic screws in two sizes, a driver and a compact saw that’s safe for small hands, there’s everything you need to transform packaging into play time.
+Comprised of reusable plastic screws in different sizes, a driver and a compact saw that’s safe for small hands, there’s everything you need to transform packaging into play time.
 When then den has had its day, simply remove the screws, recycle the boards and wait for the next unboxing.

-Marzipan might just be the ultimate creative tool for Yuletide makers.
+Marzipan might just be the ultimate maker gift for Yuletide makers.
 Oh, sure, this desktop 3D printer can fabricate any dinky designs you wirelessly fire at it from the XYZmaker app, but can it create sweet tiny treats styled like your favourite seasonal fruit?
 No, it can’t.

 Still, with a printing speed of 70mm per second and a compact form factor that’s perfect for takeaway making, it’s not a bad backup to your artisanal almond moulding.
-And, while you can’t munch on what the Nano W forges, at least its filament is biocompostable.
+And, while you can’t munch on what it forges, at least its filament is biocompostable.

 You can’t nail them to the wall, but sounds are just as much a medium for making as bricks and mortar.
 Think synthesising new noises needs a bank-breaking array of knobs and switches?
 Not if you’ve got a Volca: analogue and semi-modular, this micro synth packs pro potential without the price tag.

 From 50 colour-coded patch points across eight modules to a 16-step sequencer for real-time beats, stick its twenty pin cables where you fancy and get twiddling.
 Who knows, there could be a West Coast Christmas hit within you.